abdullahqutb/wa4e-jquery/README.md

-# wa4e-jquery
+# JavaScript, jQuery, and JSON - Coursera
+## Web Applications for Everybody specialization
-JavaScript, jQuery, and JSON
+4th course in the specialization series, JavaScript, jQuery, and JSON - Coursera